 The banks of the river are pleasantly wooded and provide lovely country walks.
 The town park runs along part of the river and every year the Northumberland miners hold a colourful gala the park in early July.

-Located in the 13th century Morpeth Chantry building.
+Located in the 13th-c Morpeth Chantry building.
 In previous times the Chantry was used as a hospital, a mineral water factory and finally a school, where the famous Tudor botanist William Turner once attended.

 The museum specialises in the history and development of the unique Northumbrian small bagpipe and its music.
 There is also a collection of other types of bagpipes from around the world, from India to Scotland.

 Opening times: Mon-Sat 10am - 5pm.
 Free Entry

 Location: The Chantry, Bridge St, Morpeth NE61 1PD - Tel: 01670 500717